shinesolutions/sitechecker-slackbot/README.md

 SiteChecker Slackbot
 --------------------

-SiteChecker is a [serverless](http://martinfowler.com/articles/serverless.html) [Slack bot](https://www.wired.com/2015/08/slack-overrun-bots-friendly-wonderful-bots/) for checking whether a website is up/down from multiple locations on the planet.
+SiteChecker is a [serverless](http://martinfowler.com/articles/serverless.html) [Slack bot](https://www.wired.com/2015/08/slack-overrun-bots-friendly-wonderful-bots/) for checking whether a website can be reached from multiple locations on the planet.

 For example, Twitter has been [censored multiple times in various countries](https://en.wikipedia.org/wiki/Censorship_of_Twitter).
 So even though a website is available from your country, it might not be from another country.
 You can ask SiteChecker bot **"Is twitter.com up?"**